perigrin/the-room/_posts/2020-03-02-Building-a-Shopify-App-With-Perl-Part-1.md

 3) Designed to minimize the differences between dev, staging, and production

 I've been doing a lot of junior DevOps for the last couple years.
-I hate differences beween my development environment and production and having to account for those.
+I hate differences between my development environment and production and having to account for those.
 So I want production and dev to be as close as possible.

-## Part 0.5: A Modern Dev + Test Environment for People Who Overengineer DevOps
+## Part 0.5: A Modern Dev + Test Environment for People Who Over-engineer DevOps

-First thing we do is we go go github and create a new repository.
+First thing we do is we go to GitHub and create a new repository.
 I pick the Perl 5 `.gitignore` file and since at the moment this isn't an open project no license.

 Then clone the new repository and start setting up the scaffolding.
-Because I use [Carton][2], I start by dropping a cpan file of just the following:
+Because I use [Carton][2], I start by dropping a CPAN file of just the following:

 ```perl
 on 'develop' => sub {